Block2Block/CheeseBot/.github/CONTRIBUTING.md

 :+1::tada: Thank you for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Atom and its packages, which are hosted in the [Atom Organization](https://github.com/atom) on GitHub.
+The following is a set of guidelines for contributing to CheeseBot.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct